alexirpan/alexirpan.github.io/_posts/2026-03-11-anthropic-amicus.markdown

 As for fully autonomous weapons, I don't want them to exist at all.
 But even if you assume they should exist (and this is a big assumption), the reliability of AI is not high enough for them.
-The only exception I can think of right now is situations where a missile is already in the air and your options are to autonomously shoot it down or fail to react at all.
+The only exception I can think of right now is situations where a missile is already in the air, and your options are to autonomously shoot it down or fail to react in time at all.

-Separate from the debate you can have over how AI should be used, I also understand that the US government the right to decide the contracts it agrees to, drop them if they no longer fit, and that usage restrictions which hypothetically cede operational control may not be something the government wants.
+Separate from the debate you can have over how AI should be used, I also understand that the US government has the right to decide the contracts it agrees to, drop them if they no longer fit, and that usage restrictions which could hypothetically cede operational control may not be something the government wants.
 See Dean Ball's thoughts on the subject [here](https://www.hyperdimensional.co/p/clawed), the relevant point being:

 > The Department of War’s rational response here would have been to cancel Anthropic’s contract and make clear, in public, that such policy limitations are unacceptable.

-The step of declaring Anthropic a supply chain risk was not rational, way too big of an overreach, and is what caused Anthropic to file a lawsuit at all.
+Exiting the contract was fine, but the step of declaring Anthropic a supply chain risk was irrational and way too big of an overreach.
 It's
 just an exceptionally retributive action which helps nobody.
 Not the military, not Anthropic, and not the people.
 By making this move, the Department of War claims